siriz/tauri_webview/README_EN.md

 A lightweight desktop application using Tauri that displays HTML/CSS/JS files from the `html/` folder through an embedded web server as a desktop application.

-### Key Features

-- **No Browser Required**: Run HTML files directly as desktop applications without launching a browser in the local environment
-- **No Additional Installation Needed**: Uses Windows built-in WebView, so it's lightweight and runs immediately without extra software installations
-- **Fast Execution**: Provides fast and efficient performance with minimal resource consumption
-- **Dynamic File Loading**: Modify HTML/CSS/JS files and see changes immediately with browser refresh (F5) without rebuilding the executable
-- **User Customization**: End users can modify files in the `html/` folder after deployment

 **GitHub Repository:** https://github.com/siriz/tauri_webview

 ## 🚀 Quick Start